TUE-EE-ES/ParetoAlgebraLib/README_LINUX.md

 Is there any documentation for the Pareto Calculator?

 There is currently no documentation for the library.
+However, doxygen documentation is generate.
+It can be found after the project has been built in the directory `doc/codedoc/` as `index.html`

-Documentation for the library can be found at http://www.es.ele.tue.nl/pareto.
+Additional information  can be found at http://www.es.ele.tue.nl/pareto.

 ------------------------------------------------------------------